quixio/quix-streams/docs/publish.md

     ``` cs
     stream.Properties.Name = "Hello World C# stream";
     stream.Properties.Location = "/test/location";
-    stream.Properties.Metadata["meta"] = "is";
+    stream.Properties.Metadata["metakey"] = "value1";
-    stream.Properties.Metadata["working"] = "well";
+    stream.Properties.Metadata["metakey2"] = "value2";
     ```

 ### Stream name

-The stream name is the display name of your stream in the platform.
-If you specify one, Quix will use it instead of the Stream Id to represent your stream inside the platform.
+When using Quix SaaS, the stream name is the display name of your stream in the platform.
+If you specify one, Quix SaaS will use it instead of the Stream Id to represent your stream inside the platform.
 For example, the following name:

 === "Python"